laetadevelopment/microservice/README.md

-# microservice
+# Microservice
-Microservice Template written in Go that creates a secure server and gateway where gRPC service calls are converted from a REST endpoint.
+ Open source template written in Go that creates a secure server and gateway where gRPC service calls are converted from a REST endpoint.